-- introduce new partner to create real, safe alternative at similar cost;
+introduce a new partner to create real, safe alternative at comparable cost;

-The target system was platform supporting business processes consisting of several applications maintained by over fifty people working in development centers in endangered regions.
+The target system was a platform supporting business processes, consisting of several applications maintained by over fifty people working in development centers in endangered regions.

-- transfer technical and business knowledge of the whole platform;
+transfer of technical and business knowledge of the whole platform;

-The major assumption taken was that the handover process of the system maintenance should take place but with keeping the agreed SLA parameters directly after the commencement of the service.
-So it was necessary that the Software Mind team prepared thoroughly to provide such a service.
+The major assumption taken was that while the handover process of the system maintenance takes place, the agreed SLA parameters should be kept right after the commencement of the service.
+Such a feat required thorough preparation from the Software Mind team.

 Key success elements

 Project like this can succeed only with some key factors being met.
-They are:
+These are:

 Project result and conclusions

-Realizing the relocation project it was confirmed that contingency plan was working and the overall OPEX cost has not increased.
-The customer lowered its risks due to suppliers geographical diversification.
+As the takeover unfolded, it was confirmed that contingency plan was working and the overall OPEX cost had not increased.
+The customer lowered its risks due to geographical diversification.
 Deadlines and budget were kept – transition process was realized on schedule so project could be transferred in 11 weeks.
-In the result of whole process the customer increased flexibility in case of unexpected peaks due to two partners having two independent resource pools.
-The last thing is that IT Outsourcing can also include deployment management which can significantly shorten time-to-market cycles of new functionality.
+As a result of whole process, the customer increased flexibility in the case of unexpected peaks due to two partners having two independent resource pools.
+The last thing is that IT Outsourcing can also include deployment management which can significantly shorten time-to-market cycles of new functionalities.